 - As a criminal, this man had been buried making use of a very rare and expensive cloth of fine linen with a unique, herringbone weave—a type of cloth not manufactured during the Middle Ages.
 The cloth fits the Biblical description of a high-priestly undergarment (tunic).

 - The image is of a real man—approximately 5' 11", 175 lbs., 30-35 years of age, with distinctive Jewish traits (e.g., hair in a pigtail)—who had undergone a unique crucifixion, matching the crucifixion of Jesus in the Biblical record.
-Yet, the emperor Constantine outlawed crucifixion in the early fourth century.
+In that regard, one should take note of the fact that the emperor, Constantine, outlawed crucifixion in the early fourth century.